 Spoons have been in use since the Paleolithic era.
 Prehistoric peoples used husks, shells and pieces of wood as spoons.
-Evidence of the earliest usage of spoons has come down to us through numerous archeological findings.

 Many ancient texts tell of the use of the spoon in ancient civilizations ranging from Egypt to India to China.